New Jersey Third Offense DWI Lawyers

 - Community Service: Most third-time offenders are ordered to perform 90 days of community service.

-Driver’s License Suspension for Third Offense DWI Convictions in East Orange, NJ
+Driver’s License Suspension for Third Offense DWI Convictions in NJ

 Although serving 180 days in jail is certainly no picnic, the most damaging consequence of a third offense DWI conviction in New Jersey is typically the license suspension for 10 years.
 Imagine having to find alternative means of transportation for the next 10 years of your life!
 Driving to and from work, picking up your kids from school, going grocery shopping, and every other activity requiring transportation will be difficult if not impossible.